sap-linuxlab/demo.sap_install/docs/index.md

-# demo.sap-install
+# Example Usage of Ansible Collection `community.sap_install`

-This repository contains demos for the community.sap_install collection and how to use this from [AWX](https://github.com/ansible/awx) or [Red Hat Ansible Controller](https://www.ansible.com/products/controller?hsLang=en-us)
+This is a desciption how you can use the collection `community.sap_install` from [AWX](https://github.com/ansible/awx) or [Red Hat Ansible Controller](https://www.ansible.com/products/controller?hsLang=en-us).

+The playbooks used in this description can be found in the github repository at [`https://github.com/sap-linuxlab/demo.sap_install`](`https://github.com/sap-linuxlab/demo.sap_install)

-## Demo Description
+## Description

-This demo deploys HANA and S/4 servers following this process:
+The following diagram shows the typical installation workflow of SAP HANA and S/4HANA.
  ![Picture of workflow here](assets/img/workflow.png)

 You will find the corresponding playbooks in this repository which implement the steps of the above workflow in the subdirectories named like the platform.
+Each playbook is prefixed with number of the steps above.

 Currently we have demos for the following platforms: